Companies Cancel Atlantic Coast Pipeline After Years of Delays | MarketScreener

 Duke, based in Charlotte, N.C., provides electric and gas service to more than nine million customers in the Carolinas, the Midwest, Florida and Tennessee.

-Dominion, based in Richmond, Va., provides electricity or natural gas to about 7 million customers in 20 states.
-It will almost entirely exit its gas transmission business with the sale of its pipeline and storage assets to Berkshire Hathaway Energy.
+Dominion, based in Richmond, Va., provides electricity or natural gas to about seven million customers in 20 states.
+It will almost entirely exit from its gas-transmission business with the sale of its pipeline and storage assets to Berkshire Hathaway Energy.

 Berkshire Hathaway Energy will also acquire 25% of Cove Point LNG, one of six liquefied natural gas export facilities in the U.S. Dominion will retain a 50% stake in the project, with Brookfield Asset Management owning the remaining 25%.

-"Acquiring this portfolio of natural gas assets considerably expands our company's footprint in several Eastern and Western states as well as globally," Bill Fehrman, Berkshire Hathaway Energy's president and CEO, said in a statement.
+"Acquiring this portfolio of natural gas assets considerably expands our company's footprint in several Eastern and Western states as well as globally," Bill Fehrman, Berkshire Hathaway Energy's president and chief executive, said in a statement.

 The $9.7 billion transaction includes $5.7 billion in debt.
 It is expected to close in the fourth quarter.

 Dominion said the sale will allow it to focus on its state-regulated gas and electric utilities.
-It expects those businesses, primarily those serving Virginia, Ohio, Utah and the Carolinas, will account for as much as 90 percent of future operating earnings.
+It expects those businesses, primarily those serving Virginia, Ohio, Utah and the Carolinas will account for as much as 90% of future operating earnings.

 Dominion and Duke have each been pushing to slash their carbon emissions in response to state mandates and customer concerns about climate change.
 Both companies are aiming for net-zero carbon emissions by 2050 by developing more wind and solar power and investing in other clean technologies.